 In order to achieve an assessment it is important to complete plant counts of damaged plants in the same way plant establishment is assessed.
 Check several areas of a field, as hail damage can vary greatly throughout a field.

-Prior to the corn reaching a height of 8-inches, the growing point remains protected below the ground surface and stand losses are less likely.
+Prior to the corn reaching a height of 20 centimetres, the growing point remains protected below the ground surface and stand losses are less likely.
 However, with severe hail, plants can be damaged to the point that death is a result.
 If time permits, observations should be made 7-10 days following the damage for accurate conclusions.

 If the growing point is present above ground you should always check for damage.
 Healthy growing points are white and firm.
 Injured growing points are soft and in time, will begin to turn brown similar to frost damaged plants.
 If observations are made immediately following a hailstorm, damaged plants can be overlooked.
 Be conscious of bruises on the stalks of small plants.

-Estimating yield reductions due to stand reduction through the 10th actual leaf stage can be calculated utilizing Table 1.
+Estimating yield reductions due to stand reduction through the 10th actual leaf stage can be calculated utilising Table 1.
 When considering a replant situation it is also important to consider planting dates as they relate to potential yields.
 For example, it may be beneficial to leave a stand reduced to 45,000 plants per ha vs. replanting on Dec 31st to establish a stand of 75,000 plants per ha.
 Other factors to consider when assessing crops include:

 Source: USA National Crop Insurance Association and the Crop Insurance Research Bureau, Inc.